 Parental involvement represents one of the cornerstones of the Abraham Lincoln Traditional School.
 With parental involvement, support and encouragement is provided to help meet the needs of the school and its staff.
 The goal is to help create a productive, enjoyable, safe and efficient learning environment.
 Parents set an example by volunteering their time and energy, thus relaying the message that their children's education is important.
-Each family is required to give three hours of volunteer time per month.
-Those families who have not contributed their time will be notified by the Volunteer Coordinator that they need to complete a minimum of hours.
-Families who volunteer may be given priority when selecting chaperones for field trips and other events.
+Each family is requested to give three hours of volunteer time per month.
+The Volunteer Committee serves under the direction of the Executive Board and the Guild.